Also known as a Majority Attack. When one or a group of miners control greater than 50% of the network's mining hashrate or computational power.

 A standardized version of forward contracts that are used as a legal agreement to buy or sell an asset in the future at an agreed upon price and date.

-The genesis block is the first ever block recorded on its respective blockchain network, also referred to as Block 0 or Block 1.
+The first ever block recorded on its respective blockchain network, also referred to as Block 0 or Block 1.

 A site/system/folder/repository where a team can share, collaborate, and save their open source or propietary code.